Join Virtual JavaScript Days 2026 and Get a Free Participation Certificate – Register Now!

 Technical debt assessment

 Technical debt assessment includes evaluating custom components, integrations, and business logic in the existing application.
-Legacy code often represents a significant portion of migration effort, because reimplementing custom behavior in the new framework is rarely a direct port.
-Document the existing application’s architecture, customizations, and integration points before starting migration work, so the migration plan accounts for all the work the application actually represents.
+Legacy code often represents a significant portion of migration effort, because reimplementing custom behaviour in the new framework is rarely a direct port.
+Document the existing application’s architecture, customisations, and integration points before starting migration work, so the migration plan accounts for all the work the application actually represents.

 Team training requirements